Estonian WinoGrande Dataset: Comparative Analysis of LLM Performance on Human and Machine Translation: WinoGrande Dataset

 To address this issue, \citet{sakaguchi2019winograndeadversarialwinogradschema} introduced WinoGrande, a large-scale ambiguity resolution dataset, in total consisting of 44k crowdsourced problems inspired by the original Winograd Schema Challenge.
 The dataset consists of sentences where in the first part of a sentence two nouns are mentioned and the second part contains a blank which corresponds to the mention of one of the nouns (see Table \ref{tab:schema_example}).
 Some sentences are paired (hereafter twin sentences), have a lexical overlap on 70\% and share the same set of answer options (see Table \ref{tab:example}).
 The objective is to decide which of the two nouns correctly fills the blank.

 According to \citet{sakaguchi2019winograndeadversarialwinogradschema}, the sentences are designed to meet two additional criteria.
 First, the answer options must be unambiguous, meaning that humans would easily be able to select the correct option without considerable effort.
+The authors report that human performance on the test set is 94\%.
 Secondly, the correct answer option should not be derivable solely from the local context or simple word associations.
 To enforce the second constraint, the authors applied a bias-reduction algorithm that extends the idea of filtering out human-detectable lexical biases to the embedding space.
 The algorithm identifies and removes examples that a model could solve by exploiting statistical regularities in word embeddings rather than true reasoning.
 Despite extensive manual and automatic filtering, the dataset has been reported to have several issues---such as instances solvable through simple word correlations, poorly written examples, sentences revealing the correct answer, or examples that are genuinely difficult to understand \citep{kocijan2023defeatwinogradschemachallenge}---and is not completely free of artifacts \citep{elazar-etal-2021-back}.

 Although the WinoGrande dataset has turned out to be less challenging for large language models than anticipated \citep{Lourie_Le}, it measures the progress only for English, leaving it unclear how well the success of solving ambiguity resolution tasks transfers to other languages.
-To answer this question, both Winograd Schema Challenge and WinoGrande have been translated to other languages \citep{amsili-seminck-2017-google, Alhanai_2025, snaebjarnarson-etal-2022-warm}.
-However, as \citet{amsili-seminck-2017-google} have noted, translating these tasks is not a straightforward process and requires solving several linguistic challenges such as the disagreement of translated nouns in number or gender or general ambiguity of the translated schema.
+To answer this question, both the Winograd Schema Challenge and WinoGrande have been translated into several other languages (Table \ref{tab:other_translations}).
+Additional translations exist \citep{shavrina-etal-2020-russiansuperglue,aparovich-etal-2025-belarusianglue, zagar-robnik-sikonja-2022-slovene}, for a recast version of the Winograd Schema Challenge dataset that is part of the SuperGLUE benchmark \cite{wang2020supergluestickierbenchmarkgeneralpurpose}.
+However, as \citet{amsili-seminck-2017-google} noted, translating these tasks is not a straightforward process and requires solving several linguistic challenges such as the disagreement of translated nouns in number or gender or general ambiguity of the translated schema.